EnesUzumcu1/Tabu-Kelime-Oyunu/README.md

 Tabu Kelime Oyunu is a game application.
 The words from the database were read with SQLite Asset Helper.
 The team with the highest correct guess wins the game.

 ## Architecture
 MVVM (Model-View-ViewModel) architecture pattern is used in the development of this application.
-The development language of the application is Kotlin.
+The development language of the application is Java.

 * Architecture;
     * [View Binding](https://developer.android.com/topic/libraries/view-binding)